 Like allergies to pollen and animals, it is possible to outgrow a food allergy, at least it is for some foods.
 Most children outgrow allergies to cow’s milk, egg, soy and wheat.
 This is true even if you had severe allergic reactions in the past.
 Sadly, if you’re allergic to tree nuts, fish or shellfish, they tend to persist throughout adulthood.
 About 20% of children with peanut allergies are fortunate enough to outgrow it, but if they are going to it’s usually by age 8 and almost never after age 10.

 This is important.
 Don’t just rely on trial and error in determining if your food allergy is being outgrown, especially when it comes to nut allergies!
 Get tested.
+Shop our Food Allergy Tests online without insurance or a doctor’s prescription.
 This is the only way to be sure.
 Consult with a pediatrician, allergist/immunologist to go over the results of the tests before adopting any changes in your or your child’s diet when it comes to allergies.